-PFE4 Systems are in place to protect the quality and integrity of tissues and / or cells during transport and delivery to its destination. h) Packaging and containers used for transportation are validated to ensure they are fit for purpose The establishment was not able to provide evidence to demonstrate that the boxes used to transport tissues have been validated to ensure that they are fit for purpose.
+PFE4 Systems are in place to protect the quality and integrity of bodies, body parts, tissues and cells during transport and delivery to a destination. h) Packaging and containers used for transportation are validated to ensure they are fit for purpose.
+The validation of the shipping boxes used for transportation of ovarian and testicular tissue did not accurately reflect the transportation process being followed, and did not subject the packing to an appropriate external temperature range.
 Minor